5 Companies That Mastered Legal Technology (2019 Success Cases)

 Fredrikson Law + contract review

 Fredrikson Law is a firm based in Minneapolis, which has offices across the U.S., as well as in Mexico and China.
-And according to this case study, the firm regularly leverages a machine learning software called Kira to extract and analyze key provisions in contracts in need of review.
+The firm regularly leverages a machine learning software called Kira to extract and analyze key provisions in contracts in need of review.

 When Fredrikson Law was asked by a client to complete an M&A due diligence review on 500+ documents, three associates and one paralegal at Fredrikson Law used Kira to complete the review early, in just three days instead of five.
 This resulted in a time savings of 48%.